You Spin Me Round (Like a Record): Impact and legacy

 In 2000, VH1 ranked "You Spin Me Round (Like a Record)" number 91 in their list of "100 Greatest Dance Songs".
 In 2003, British popular music magazine Q ranked it number 981 in their list of the "1001 Best Songs Ever".
 In 2005, Blender listed it at number 289 on its ranking of "Greatest Songs Since You Were Born".
 In 2014, Matt Dunn of WhatCulture ranked the song at number three in his "15 unforgettable Stock Aitken Waterman singles" list, stating that the song "has had an enormous presence in pop culture since its 1984 release", as it has been covered, sampled, bootlegged or remixed by many artists, and used in films, series and TV ads.

 In 2015, it was voted by the British public as the nation's 17th favourite 1980s number-one in a poll for ITV.
 After the death of Burns in 2016, musician and actor Gary Kemp described the song as "one of the best white dance records of all time."
 In 2020, The Guardian ranked the song number five in their list of "The 100 Greatest UK No 1s".
 In 2021, Classic Pop ranked it number-one in their list of "Top 40 Stock Aitken Waterman songs".

 In 2023, the song was covered by Netta as part of the Eurovision Song Contest 2023 tribute to music from Liverpool.
 In 2023, Alexis Petridis of The Guardian listed the song at number one in his "Stock Aitken Waterman's 20 greatest songs – ranked!", describing it "a breathlessly exciting single...
 It's commercial pop music that captures a small-hours dancefloor's hedonism and hysteria".
+In 2025, Thomas Edward of Smooth Radio ranked the song number three in his list of "Stock Aitken Waterman's 15 greatest songs, ranked".